encode/apistar/README.md

 # Schemas

-API Star comes with a type system that allows you to express constraints on the expected inputs and outputs of your API.
+API Star comes with a type system that allows you to express constraints on the expected inputs and outputs of your interface.

-Here’s an example of what the schema type system in API Star looks like:
+Here’s a quick example of what the schema type system in API Star looks like:

 ```python
 class Rating(schema.Integer):